ericaraujophd/26sp-cs112/content/week14/lab14.md

 - 10 pts: hash table code (not including the hash function) is correct
 - 5 pts: hash function obeys the criteria laid out in class.
-- 3 pts: hash function works well (not obviously leaving many buckets empty and have some be very full).
+- 3 pts: hash function works well
+     -- less than 30 empty buckets (ideal is under 10!)
+     -- no more than 5000 in a bucket
+     -- average is less than 850 per bucket
 - 2 pts: code is clean and hospitable.

 Ways students lost points in the past: